Guilherme Finkler: Melbourne Victory

-Finkler signed for Melbourne Victory on 22 June 2012, before the 2012–13 A-League season.
+Finkler signed for Melbourne Victory on 22 June 2012, before the start of the 2012–13 A-League season.

 Season 2012–2013

-Finkler made his debut for the Victory in round 1 against crosstown rivals Melbourne Heart.
-After playing regularly for the Victory, Finkler suffered a season-ending injury in round 12 against A-League debutant club Western Sydney Wanderers.
-His anterior cruciate ligament (ACL) was ruptured in a heavy tackle.
+Finkler made his debut for the Victory against crosstown rivals Melbourne Heart.
+After playing regularly for the Victory, Finkler suffered a season-ending injury against A-League debutant club Western Sydney Wanderers.
+His anterior cruciate ligament (ACL) was ruptured after a heavy tackle.
 The injury took Finkler out of the game for nearly a year.
 Before his injury, Finkler had been leading the A-League season 2012/2013 assists count with eight.
 He made his return to football in the 2013–2014 season.